-Dr. Martinez de Morentin obtained his bachelor degree in Biology, specialized in Molecular Biology and Biotechnology from the University of Santiago de Compostela, Spain in 2008.
-He moved to the Department of Physiology to pursue a Master’s Degree in 2010 and PhD in Endocrinology in 2013 under the supervision of Prof Miguel Lopez and Carlos Dieguez.
-His graduate work investigated how the brain regulates whole body energy homeostasis, with a particular emphasis on hormones (estrogen, thyroid hormone) and exogenous compounds (nicotine) modulating the cellular energy sensor AMPK in the brain; and their link to the brown adipose tissue thermogenic processes and body weight maintenance.
+I obtained my bachelor degree in Molecular Biology and Biotechnology from the University of Santiago de Compostela (Spain) in 2008.
+I then moved to the Department of Physiology to pursue a Master’s Degree in 2010 and later a PhD in Endocrinology in 2013 under the supervision of Prof Miguel Lopez and Carlos Dieguez.
+During my graduate work I investigated how the brain regulates whole body energy homeostasis, with a particular emphasis on hormones like estrogen and thyroid hormones and exogenous compounds like nicotine and how can they modulate the cellular energy sensor AMPK in the brain.
+I was also interested in how this factorus could act in the brain to modualte body weight through the regulation of the thermogenic program in the brown adipose tissue.

 To understand which are the neurons integrating the circuitry that modulates energy expenditure, and how this process is remodeled with ageing.

 Discovery of neurons reversing decline in physical activity with age - Research Reboot (COVID-19 Impact) Research Grants.
 The Royal Society of Edinburgh 06/2021-12/2021

 Decrypting the VMH to BAT axis regulating energy expenditure - WellcomeTrust ISSF Fellowship development 06/2018-05/2019

 Delineation of a brain circuit regulating energy expenditure to reduce obesity - MRC Discovery Project 01/2018-07/2018

 Delineation of a brain circuit regulating energy expenditure to impact body weight (NeuroEE) - ERC MSCA-IF 02/2016-01/2018

 Decoding the energy expenditure axis - WellcomeTrust ISSF Seedcorn 01/2016-08/2017